2 (New York City Subway service)

-The 2 operates at all times between 241st Street in Wakefield, Bronx, and Flatbush Avenue–Brooklyn College in Flatbush, Brooklyn; limited rush hour service in the reverse-peak direction originates and terminates at New Lots Avenue in East New York, Brooklyn instead of Flatbush Avenue.
-Daytime service makes express stops in Manhattan and all stops elsewhere; late night service makes all stops.
+The 2 operates 24 hours daily between 241st Street in Wakefield, Bronx, and Flatbush Avenue–Brooklyn College in Flatbush, Brooklyn; limited rush hour service in the reverse-peak direction originates and terminates at New Lots Avenue in East New York, Brooklyn instead of Flatbush Avenue.
+Daytime service makes express stops in Manhattan (between 96th and Chambers Streets) and all stops elsewhere; overnight service makes all stops along the full route.

 Historically, 2 trains have also run to Crown Heights–Utica Avenue or New Lots Avenue.
 They ran exclusively on the IRT New Lots Line until 1983, when the 2 was routed to Flatbush Avenue.
 This is still the case with some rush-hour trains, albeit just to New Lots Avenue.